binance/binance-spot-api-docs/sbe-market-data-streams.md

 * [Live Subscribing and Unsubscribing](web-socket-streams.md#live-subscribingunsubscribing-to-streams) is also supported.
   * You must send the subscription requests in JSON, and will receive the subscription response also in JSON.
   * You can differentiate subscription responses from market data events by looking at the WebSocket frame type: subscription responses are always sent in text frames (containing JSON), and events are always sent in binary frames (containing SBE).
+* If your request contains a symbol name containing non-ASCII characters, then the stream events may contain non-ASCII characters encoded in UTF-8.

 ## WebSocket Limits